Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Requires: 40 DEX

 #### -=[ Monkey Grip ]=-
-By using extreme strength, chakra-based powers, and a cheerful disregard for physics, you are able to use twohanded weapons in one hand!
-Notably, this means they no longer benefit from their 25% increase in your damage bonus.
+By using extreme strength, chakra-based powers, and a cheerful disregard for physics, you are able to use two-handed weapons in one hand!
+Changing your grip (from one to two hands and vice-versa) is a non-action.
+Notably, when wielded with one hand they no longer benefit from the two-handed 25% increase to your Damage Bonus.

 At the second rank you can, if you have the Dual Wield ability, even dual wield two-handed weapons.

 - Base Cost: 30
 - Scale: 10